 A BestMark compliance auditing program enables our clients to:

 - Increase sales through ensuring merchandise is correctly priced and appropriately placed on the selling floor, promotional signs and displays are present and correctly positioned

 - Maintain a positive brand image by understanding and focusing on the key merchandising areas that most significantly affect their customers' perceptions

 - Avoid legal issues

 Audit results will only provide value if that data is actually used to improve conditions at the location, so it is critical that the data is useful at the operator level.
 With that in mind, BestMark created GuestLink, a proprietary web-based reporting system that allows clients to create, update and track data at all levels within the organization for performance feedback, coaching, and issue resolution.
 BestMark clients are also able to dynamically create ad hoc reports on the fly and update customized "Action Plans."
 With store managers directly accessing audit results via GuestLink, issue resolution can occur at the front lines almost immediately.
 In addition, our auditors can share the audit results on-site with your location management to bring their attention to any issues that need immediate attention.

-Contact Us to learn more about how BestMark can unlock your company's potential for ever-increasing success.
+Contact BestMark to learn more about how we can unlock your company's potential for ever-increasing success.